catzy007/catzy007.github.io/posts/2022-09-26-my-attempt-to-5ghz-usb-wifi-access-point-part-2/content.md

 Then reboot the VM.
 Assuming everything goes well, In `Network > Wireless` tab you shall see new wireless device.
 Press `Add` to create new Access Point and set it according to your preferences.
 In my case, i set my Channel to 36, 80MHz width, Max TX Power 50 mW and Country Code `US`.
-For some reason if i set my country code to my actual one, it throws error and the adapter won't work until i set the code correctly.
+For some reason if i set the country code to my actual one, it throws error and the adapter won't work until i set the code correctly.
 Then enable your newly created AP and you should get.
 <div class="row">